Examples for List operations

-Use Aerospike lists to implement use cases, for example:
+Use Aerospike lists to implement use cases when working with any of the following:

 Each one of the list operations has a detailed description with code examples.